 Crown Progress · Growth Tracking

-“Your hair is probably already growing.
-The real question is whether it's being retained — and tracking is the only way to know.”
+“Your hair is almost certainly growing.
+The question is whether you're keeping it — and tracking is the only way to know for sure.”

 Built For Your Crown